katunopolis/vibe-faveo/project-structure.md

      3. Go to the "Variables" tab
      4. Click "Connect" or "Link Service" and select your MySQL service
      5. This ensures the environment variables are shared between services
+   - If MySQL hostname resolution fails, use the diagnostic tools:
+     1. Visit /public/db-connect-fix.php to automatically fix connection issues
+     2. Visit /public/db-test.php to see detailed connection diagnostics
-   - If linking doesn't work, manually copy the environment variables from MySQL service to your app service
+   - If automatic fixes don't work, manually set the correct hostname/port:
-   - Make sure the bootstrap script is using the correct environment variables for database connection:
-     - MYSQLHOST instead of DB_HOST
-     - MYSQLPORT instead of DB_PORT
-     - MYSQLDATABASE instead of DB_DATABASE
-     - MYSQLUSER instead of DB_USERNAME
+     - Use yamabiko.proxy.rlwy.net (or your specific external hostname) instead of mysql.railway.internal
-     - MYSQLPASSWORD instead of DB_PASSWORD
+     - Use the external port (52501 or your specific port) instead of the default 3306
-   - Use /public/db-test.php to diagnose database connection issues
-   - Check deployment logs for database connection debugging information
+   - The updated bootstrap.sh will automatically try both internal and external connections
 10. Dockerfile build errors:
     - If you see error code 127 during the build process, it might be related to the bootstrap script
     - Use the external bootstrap.sh file approach instead of inline script creation